 - any form of interactive content can be considered.
 Non interactive (e.g., video content) is not considered.

-January 7 — Award winners and finalists announced
+First week of January — Award winners and finalists announced in public,